 Most people have some side effects from chemotherapy.
-There are many different types of chemotherapy drugs, and the side effects will vary depending on the drugs used.
+There are many different types of chemotherapy drugs, and the side effects will vary depending on the drugs you are given.
 Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.

 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
 It is best thought of as supportive care.

-Many people think that palliative treatment is for people at the end of their life, but it may be beneficial at any stage of advanced vaginal cancer.
-It is about living for as long as possible in the most satisfying way you can.
+Many people think that palliative treatment is for people at the end of their life, but it may help at any stage of advanced vaginal cancer.
+It is about living for as long as possible in the most comfortable way you can.

-Sometimes treatments such as radiation therapy, chemotherapy or other drug therapies are given palliatively.
-The aim is to help relieve symptoms such as pain or bleeding by shrinking or slowing the growth of cancer.
-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical and spiritual needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, social and spiritual needs.

 This information is reviewed by